MustafaBiyikli/SMAQ/README.md

 ## Hosted Website

-Vist SMAQ WebApp on: <b>http://ec2-3-133-80-126.us-east-2.compute.amazonaws.com:8000/</b> or <b>http://3.133.80.126:8000/</b>
+Vist SMAQ WebApp on: <b>www.team7smaq.github.io</b>
-Data you see here is randomly generated up to 1 minute as it is in development, however, the working principle is the same.
+* Data you see here is randomly generated up to 1 minute as it is in development, however, the working principle is the same.
 You can have an idea of how SMAQ works without having to clone our repository.

 ## Introduction Video
 <b>https://www.youtube.com/watch?v=mtV0Hn8jBWQ</b>